HTheolin/pasc/Readme.md

 Low power mode
 ## Grade 5
 Accelerometer detecting steps, using accelerometer values or tap interrupts over I2C. \
-Menu for selecting outout to display and other settings.
+Menu for selecting output to display and other settings.

 # Group division
 All - STM 32 init, Soldering \